jz393/jz393.github.io/writing/my-first-love-allegory.md

 <span style="color:var(--muted);font-size:0.8em;">
   <cite>
   This allegory personifies the author’s profession and depicts an identity-shattering collapse following a sudden yet intentional abandonment.
-It does NOT represent her human relationships.
+It does not represent her human relationships.
   </cite>
 </span>